Louise Potiki Bryant

-Louise Mary Potiki Bryant is a New Zealand choreographer, dancer and video artist of Māori descent (Ngāi Tahu, Kāti Māmoe and Waitaha).
+Louise Mary Potiki Bryant is a New Zealand choreographer, dancer and video artist.
 She has choreographed a number of award-winning performances, and is a founding member of Atamira Dance Company.
-She designs, produces and edits videos of performances for music videos, dance films and video art installations, and her works are frequently accompanied by music composed by her husband, musician Paddy Free.
-She often collaborates with other artists, including clay sculptor Paerau Corneal, singer-songwriter Ariana Tikao, scholar Te Ahukaramū Charles Royal and Canadian multidisciplinary artist Santee Smith.
+She designs, produces and edits videos of performances for music videos, dance films and video art installations.
 She was made an Arts Foundation of New Zealand Laureate in 2019.

+Potiki Bryant's works are frequently accompanied by music composed by her husband, musician Paddy Free, and she often collaborates with other artists, including clay sculptor Paerau Corneal, singer-songwriter Ariana Tikao, scholar Te Ahukaramū Charles Royal and Canadian multidisciplinary artist Santee Smith.

 Early life and education

-Potiki Bryant grew up in Dunedin and her marae is Ōtākou Marae.
-Her iwi affiliations are Ngāi Tahu, Kāti Māmoe and Waitaha.
+Potiki Bryant grew up in Dunedin.
+Her tribal affiliations are Ngāi Tahu, Kāti Māmoe and Waitaha, and her marae is Ōtākou Marae.
 She has had an interest in family history and cultural change since she was a child, and many of her works are inspired by her whakapapa.
 She also learned kapa haka as a child.

 She graduated from the University of Otago in 1999 with a Bachelor of Arts majoring in Māori Studies, then completed a Bachelor of Performing and Screen Arts majoring in choreography at Unitec Institute of Technology in 2000.
 It was while at Unitec, tutored by Shona McCullagh, that she began making short dance films and experimenting with video.
 She also began collaborating with Rachael Rakena on a dance video installation called Tūranga.